qqdipps/hello-world/README.md

 Hello, world!
 My first repository...

 Coding and programming is **exhilarating**.
-## I've taught my self python and in process of learning Java.
+## I've taught my self python and in process of learning Java -> studying for OCAJP and taking night class.
-# update: ruby in progress, rails soon to follow
+# update: ruby in progress -> solving easy coding challenges, rails in progress -> building blog
 #### Next up: HTML, CSS, JavaScript, React, ~Ruby, RubyonRails~

 I'm new to the field, but